YYHEggEgg/EasyProtobuf/Handbook.md

 - The one that starts with `-----BEGIN PUBLIC KEY-----`, `-----BEGIN PRIVATE KEY-----` is the `Pkcs8` key;
 - The one that starts with `-----BEGIN RSA PUBLIC KEY-----`, `-----BEGIN RSA PRIVATE KEY-----` is the `Pkcs1` key;
 - The above two are distinguished by `PUBLIC` or `PRIVATE` for public and private keys.
 For the `Xml` format, those that contain only the `Modulus` and `Exponent` elements are public keys; those that contain many elements and are long are private keys.
-- Keys that cannot be viewed in plain text (such as `.der`) are not supported by this program.